The Lost Room: Reception

-The Lost Room received mixed reviews, scoring 58 out of 100 on Metacritic.
-Positive reviews included Mike Duffy of the Detroit Free Press who called it "a terrific, six-hour miniseries, beautifully written and sharply directed."
+The Lost Room received mostly positive reviews.
+At Rotten Tomatoes, the film holds a critical rating of 77% based on 13 reviews, with an audience rating of 86%.
+The site's critical consensus reads, "The Lost Room dazzles with its bold supernatural vision, even when its mythology becomes overwhelmingly convoluted."
+It scored 58 out of 100 on review aggregator website Metacritic by critics, who called it "intriguing" but also confusing, while earning an audience approval rating of 8.3.
+Craig Ceramist wrote in 2012, "The show (as with most good sci-fi series) amassed a huge cult following [...]
+Today fans are still trying to track down copies of 'the objects' that appear in the programmes."
+Mike Duffy of the Detroit Free Press called it "a terrific, six-hour miniseries, beautifully written and sharply directed."
 David Hinckley of the New York Daily News called it "a very complex metaphysical mystery, the enjoyment of which comes, in no small part, from the surprises that spill out as it slowly unfurls."
-Negative reviews came from Matt Roush of TV Guide, calling it "an especially silly descent into incoherence."
+A negative review from Matt Roush of TV Guide called it "an especially silly descent into incoherence."